I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 - Be sure to not film anything that may have your information on it.
-Your cat's id tag may have your phone number showing in it, your cellphone, mail, etc. Always be sure to review a video before uploading to YouTube for any personal information that may have been accidentally filmed.
+Your cat's ID tag may have your phone number showing in it, your cellphone, mail, etc. Always be sure to review a video before uploading it to YouTube for any personal information that may have been accidentally filmed.

 - Not everyone is who they say they are.
 Fake accounts and predators do exist.
-Use caution when being invited to personal chat rooms, Skype or instant messengers.
+Use caution when being invited to personal chat rooms, Skype, or instant messengers.
 Be wary of meetups of any kind or any invitations to meet in person.

 When Uploading Videos

 - Geotagging: When you're uploading a video, be sure not to geotag where it was taken.
 There's really no reason to show people or let them know where you recorded the video, especially if the user is a child.
 Be sure to choose the right privacy setting.

 - Unlisted: This means your video is available to anyone who has the link to your video.
 This is not a completely private video, as people who have access to the link are able to send it to their friends.
 It will also not be included in searches on YouTube.

 - Private: Private means that only people who you invite to see the video can see it.
 This is the best option if you're sharing personal videos, such as family gatherings, weddings, etc. Any video that has your personal information in it should always be released as private.
 You are then able to send your video to family and friends without releasing your information to the public.